balaam/slate/source/index.html.md

 name | "CGGameLoop" | The name of your game.
-Appears on the window titlebar. width | 640 | The width of the render area in pixels. height | 360 | The height of the render area in pixels. main_script | "main.lua" | This is the first file lua file executed and where the `on_update` function is expected to exist. on_update | "update()" | The main game loop called once per frame. manifest | "" | The manifest file is described below.
-It contians the list of all the files the game needs. webserver | false | Sets up a local webserver.
+Appears on the window titlebar. width | 640 | The width of the render area in pixels. height | 360 | The height of the render area in pixels. main_script | "main.lua" | This is the first file lua executes and where the `on_update` function is expected to exist. on_update | "update()" | The main game loop called once per frame. manifest | "" | The manifest file is described below.
+It lists all the files the game needs. webserver | false | Sets up a local webserver.
 Used for debugging. orientation | "portrait" | If you're tinkering with mobile then this is the default orientation to start in.

 ### Webserver

-If the `webserver` flag is set to `true` in the **settings.lua** file then dinodeck will run a local webserver on port 8080.
+If the `webserver` flag is set to `true` in the **settings.lua** file then dinodeck runs a local webserver on port 8080.
 The webbrowser is used for debugging.

 > You can connect locally to the webserver through this address.